 If you catch a bee infestation early enough you may only have to pay for an exterminator.
 Nest removal may cost a few hundred dollars depending on the species and size of the infestation.
 But long term infestations can be costly and may result in having to replace or repair infested walls or beams.

-Homeowners insurance does not cover pest infestations or any other type of maintenance issue.
+Pest infestations are typically excluded from home insurance coverage because they're considered maintenance issues.
 Homeowners insurance protects you from unexpected and sudden and accidental damage, like fire damage or water damage caused by a burst pipe, but insurance companies typically do not cover damage they consider to be preventable or damage that occurs over time.

 It may take you a few days to notice the carpenter bees swarming your deck, but large bee infestations do not happen overnight.
 For bees to cause enough structural damage to your home that you’d need to file an insurance claim, they’d have to have been there for an extended amount of time, and insurance companies may see the damage as negligence on your part.